-BJJ, Marriage, and Trust: Dealing with My Wife Training with Men
+BJJ, Marriage, and Trust: Navigating My Feelings About My Wife Training with Men

 I’ve been training BJJ on and off since 2004.
 My wife started in a women’s program, but now she’s in the general program, where men and women train together.
-And despite being in BJJ for so long—or exactly because I’ve been in BJJ so long—I really hate the idea of other men touching my wife in training.
+And despite being in BJJ for so long—or exactly because I’ve been in BJJ so long—I really struggle with the idea of other men having close physical contact with my wife during training.

 I Trust My Wife.
-I Don’t Trust Men.
+I’m Wary of Other Men.

-This One Moment Bothered Me More Than It Should Have
+This One Moment Bothered Me More Than I Expected

-That same day, after class, I went to hug my wife a few times.
-She let me hug her for about ten seconds, then pushed me away.
-Now, I get it—sometimes people just need space—but in my head, all I could think about was how she just spent over an hour training with some dude, but I can’t get a proper hug?
-In essence, she spent more time in physical close contact with another man than with me.
-That just didn’t sit well with me.
+After class one day, I tried to hug my wife a few times.
+She let it happen briefly but then pulled away.
+I understand needing space sometimes, but in my head, all I could think about was how she’d just spent over an hour training closely with another man while I couldn’t get a proper hug.
+That feeling didn’t sit right with me.

 The Bigger Fear: What If?